Casaint/lua5.4.2fastinstall/README.md

 # lua5.4.2fastinstall
-you can delete the README file if you want
+you can delete the README file if you want.
-**it add the path to environment variables and installs the files to C:\ directory**
+**It adds the path to environment variables and installs the files to C:\ directory**